-By 1997, new media, the information and communications technology (ICT) or the common computer started to be accepted by the people.
-In partnership with the PLDT Foundation, FMA together with CODE-NGO in helping CSOs, NGOs, and POs address their digital divide concerns through PLDT’s Countrywide Development – Wide Area Network or CODE-WAN project.
-The project initially focused on generating user development, raising public awareness on email and providing user support through help desks.
-The second phased involved helping some eight CSOs, NGOS, and POs (SALIDUMAY, HR NOW, BALANGAY, ANIHAN, BALAY, ASIA CAUCUS, PEACE/ NEVER AGAIN, AND People’s PoW-ER) come up with their community websites
+By 1997, new media, ICT, and the common computer started to be accepted by the people.
+In partnership with the PLDT Foundation, FMA together with CODE-NGO, worked to help CSOs, NGOs, and POs address their digital divide concerns through PLDT’s Countrywide Development – Wide Area Network or CODE-WAN project.
+The project initially focused on generating user development, raising public awareness on email, and providing user support through help desks.
+The second phased involved helping eight CSOs, NGOS, and POs (Salidumay, HR Now, Balangay, Anihan, Balay, Asia Caucus, Peace/Never Again, and People’s PoW-ER) come up with their community websites.

-FMA also established the Telecenter to address community access needs with DOST-PCHRD in Agusan del Sur and Agusan del Norte in the late 1990s.
-However, the change in leadership in PLDT and eventually in the Foundation diminished funding support from PLDT also by late 1990s.
+FMA also established the a telecenter to address community access needs with DOST-PCHRD in Agusan del Sur and Agusan del Norte in the late 1990s.
+However, change in leadership in PLDT and eventually in FMA diminished funding support from PLDT also by the late 1990s.

 In 1998, FMA conducted a series of roundtable discussions (RTDs) on “Computers Challenge Civil Society: Forging Strategic Information and Communications Agenda for NGOs” which included regional consultations until 2000.
 With its CODE-WAN savings, FMA also conducted the “ICT Needs And Capacities Survey” with some 300 NGO respondents.
-The survey proved very effective as it showed FMA the way its directions in the future.
-The survey was also the first research-oriented activity of FMA.
+The survey enabled FMA to reassess its direction for the future.
+The survey was also FMA’s first research-oriented activity.

-From connectivity issues and content development for websites to content development for policy advocacies, FMA engaged not just in pro-active and responsive policy researches on ICT but also convener and lead advocate of CSOs on ICT policy concerns.
-It also made FMA realize it had to update its capacity building efforts on two levels (1) literacy and (2) more advanced and specific training.
+From connectivity issues and content development for websites, to content development for policy advocacies, FMA engaged not only in pro-active and responsive policy research on ICT but also convened and led CSOs on ICT policy advocacies.
+At this time, FMA also updated its capacity building efforts on two levels: (1) literacy, and (2) more advanced and specific training.

-In 2001, FMA again figured in the political scene with its erapalis.net project which proved to be an emerging role of ICT for development and activism.
+In 2001, FMA again figured in the political scene with its Erapalis.net project, in the context of the emerging role of ICT for development and activism.

-FMA also undertook research for the Asia-Pacific Philanthropy Network (APPIN) on Philippine NGO database in which the outputs were uploaded at the Philippine country tab of the Asia Pacific Philanthropy Consortium www.asiaphilanthropy.org.
-FMA also conducted another study on NGO and database with CODE-NGO and Asia Foundation (AF) in 2001.
+FMA also undertook research for the Asia-Pacific Philanthropy Network (APPIN) on a Philippine NGO database, the outputs of which were uploaded at the Philippine country tab of the Asia Pacific Philanthropy Consortium: www.asiaphilanthropy.org.
+FMA also conducted another study on NGO databases with CODE-NGO and Asia Foundation (AF) in 2001.

 FMA joined and became the 5th Asian member of the Association for Progressive Communications (APC) by 2001.
 This paved the way for its formal recognition in the regional and international arena.
-FMA enhanced its policy engagement particularly on Internet Rights Program for Asia through its involvement in the APC-sponsored First Asian Internet Rights Conference in South Korea in 2001.
+FMA enhanced its policy engagement, particularly on the Internet Rights Program for Asia, through its involvement in the APC-sponsored First Asian Internet Rights Conference in South Korea in 2001.

 FMA further enhanced its strategic regional network when it participated and convened the Asian CSOs in the Preparatory Committee meeting (PrepCom1) of the World Summit on Information Society (WSIS) in Geneva in July 2002.

-In 2003, FMA set up the Asia Pacific NGO Coordination Committee for WSIS (AP-NGO-CCW) in the WSIS Asian Regional Meeting in Tokyo, co-sponsored a round table discussion on “Constricting Cyberspace: Internet Rights After 9/11” in Manila, participated in the discussions initiated by the Women’s Hub (a co-member of APC) towards establishing a Gender and ICT Policy monitor, and conducted the second round table discussion series on “Policy, Praxis, and Public Interest: Strategic Issues in the Philippine Information Society” launched through its first public forum on “The pH Dilemma: A Way Forward: Policy Issues in the Administration of the Philippine Interne t Domain Name” successfully bringing major stakeholders together.
+In 2003, FMA set up the Asia Pacific NGO Coordination Committee for WSIS (AP-NGO-CCW) in the WSIS Asian Regional Meeting in Tokyo, co-sponsored a round table discussion on “Constricting Cyberspace: Internet Rights After 9/11” in Manila, and participated in the discussions initiated by the Women’s Hub (a co-member of APC) towards establishing a gender and ICT policy monitor.

-FMA, through its Executive Director Al Alegre who was named “NGO advisor”, was again invited to join the Philippine delegation for PrepCom3 also in 2003.
-By November 2003, FMA held a national level workshop to harmonize the global WSIS outputs with concrete national action plans and presented to the Geneva Summit sponsored by the United Nations Development Plan (UNDP.)
+FMA, through its then-executive director Al Alegre, was again invited to join the Philippine delegation for PrepCom3 also in 2003.
+By November 2003, FMA held a national level workshop to harmonize the global WSIS outputs with concrete national action plans, and presented to the Geneva Summit sponsored by the United Nations Development Plan (UNDP.)

 FMA also partnered with The Asia Foundation (TAF) in its Marthus Project where it helped strengthen the capacity of the Commission on Human Rights (CHR) and the domestic rights community to generate, accept and transmit reports on human rights violations through a secured network database system or Marthus software.
 FMA produced monographs for the project until 2004.

-In March 2004, FMA was commissioned by APC to develop the National ICT Policy Website for the Philippines which served as a tool to monitor the extent to which ICT activities, follow on actions and other policy outcomes implemented in the country.
+In March 2004, FMA was commissioned by APC to develop the National ICT Policy Website for the Philippines, which served as a tool to monitor ICT activities, follow-up actions, and other policy outcomes in the country.
 This was further expanded in 2005.

-In June 2005, FMA wrote a paper on Communications Rights in the Philippines for the Communications Rights in the Information Society Campaign (CRIS Campaign) September 2005, FMA handled the content and information used by the Working Group on Internet Governance (WGIG) during the national PSIS workshop in Manila.
+In June 2005, FMA wrote a paper on Communications Rights in the Philippines for the Communications Rights in the Information Society Campaign (CRIS Campaign) on September 2005.
+FMA handled the content and information used by the Working Group on Internet Governance (WGIG) during the national PSIS workshop in Manila.

-From 2009 to 2010, FMA focused on three major projects namely the (1) MDG3 Take Back The Tech or TBTT Project on Gender and ICT; (2) Open eGovernance Indicators or OeGI that involved surveys and researches on four countries (Philippines, Hong Kong (China), Pakistan, and Thailand); and (3) the Privacy Rights Advocacy Project that included perception surveys on privacy rights, a Philippine Privacy Rights Monitoring Report, and four (4) policy issue papers on privacy rights in the Philippines.
+From 2009 to 2010, FMA focused on three major projects, namely the (1) MDG3 Take Back The Tech or TBTT Project on Gender and ICT; (2) Open eGovernance Indicators or OeGI that involved surveys and research on four countries (Philippines, Hong Kong (China), Pakistan, and Thailand); and (3) the Privacy Rights Advocacy Project that included perception surveys on privacy rights, a Philippine Privacy Rights Monitoring Report, and four policy issue papers on privacy rights in the Philippines.